John Denver Deserves to Be in the Country Music Hall of Fame

 Denver was on the road touring that night and Charlie Rich was the presenter.
-On stage, Charlie announced the nominees (which included 3 eventual Hall of Fame members, Waylon Jennings, Loretta Lynn, Conway Twitty and one nominee who will be in the Hall of Fame, Ronnie Milsap).
+On stage Charlie announced the nominees (which included 4 eventual Hall of Fame members: Waylon Jennings, Loretta Lynn, Conway Twitty and Ronnie Milsap).

 When Charlie announced that John Denver was the winner, John couldn't see the stage and accepted the award via satellite, thanking Charlie and giving his acceptance speech.

-He didn’t see Charlie Rich, apparently and allegedly inebriated, take out his lighter and burn the envelope after reading the name ‘John Denver’.
-Apparently Charlie (and many of the ‘mainstream’ country fans) didn’t think John Denver was ‘country enough’ to have earned the honor.
+What he didn't see was Charlie Rich, apparently and allegedly inebriated, take out his lighter and burn the envelope after reading the name 'John Denver.'
+Apparently Charlie (and many of the 'mainstream' country fans) didn't think John Denver was 'country enough' to have earned the honor.

 (On a personal note, I always found that interesting since I've always loved Charlie Rich music, but I don't consider it what might be called traditional country.)

 Such was the musical career of John Denver.

 In the 1970's he was too 'country' for pop/rock radio stations and listeners, and he was too 'pop/rock' for country radio stations and listeners.
 So what did he do?

 Well, he didn't change and sold millions and millions of albums to country and pop/rock fans.
 And he did it with songs like 'Take Me Home Country Roads'.